MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/return-to-workplace/deploy.md

 5. Select users from the list of available users or groups with whom you want to share the app.

 > [!IMPORTANT]
-> - Even though the user may have access to the canvas app, you should still assign users the **Return to the Workplace - Employee** security role.
+> Even if the user has access to the canvas app, you should still need to assign users with the **Return to the Workplace - Employee** security role.

 ## Step 8: Set the security roles